tuck1s/thetucks-com/content/post/fibonacci/index.md

 tags: ['arithmetic', 'linux', 'raspberry pi']

 ---
-Linux includes a bench calculator called [`bc`](https://linux.die.net/man/1/bc), which can achieve interesting arbitrary-precision results in very few lines of "code".
-For ease, this can be embedded in a [here document](https://linux.die.net/abs-guide/here-docs.html):
+Linux includes a bench calculator called [`bc`](https://linux.die.net/man/1/bc), which can achieve remarkable arbitrary-precision results in very few lines of code.
+For ease of running, code can be embedded in a [here document](https://linux.die.net/abs-guide/here-docs.html):

 _fib.sh_
 ```bash